SignalIO-Team/docs/docs/index.md

 ---
 <span style="color:red">**NOTE**</span>

-At the first start, it is recommended to download the firmware via Flash Firmware, as this will allow you to correctly mount the file system on the device.
+At the first start, it is recommended to upload the firmware via Flash Firmware, as this will allow you to correctly mount the file system on the device.
 Alternatively, you can also use esptool.

 ---